-Loss of control by the conservatee and the family can be very upsetting and the costs of a conservatorship are usually great.
-Among other expenses, a conservator of the estate is paid an hourly rate (or a percentage) to manage the conservatee’s financial affairs: pay the bills, do banking, handle taxes, take care of property, insurance and taxes.
+Loss of control can be very upsetting to both the conservatee and her family and the costs of a conservatorship are usually great.
+Among other expenses, a conservator of the estate is paid an hourly rate (or a percentage of the year’s value of the estate) to manage the conservatee’s financial affairs: pay the bills, do banking, handle taxes, take care of property, insurance and taxes.
 A conservator of the person may make medical appointments and arrange for transportation to appointments; see to necessary home care and coverage, including meals.
 Sometimes someone needs only a conservator of the person or a conservator of the estate.
 The same person may be both conservator of the estate and conservator of the person.

-Sometimes a family member, a friend or a partner petitions the Court and is appointed as conservator; often, however, there is no such person available for these numerous tasks, or a court may determine that a professional conservator is needed.
+Sometimes a family member, a friend or a partner petitions the Court and is appointed as conservator; often, however, if there is no such person available for these numerous tasks, a court may determine that a professional conservator is needed.
 Sometimes, if families disagree over who should be appointed, the Court will appoint a professional conservator, also called a professional fiduciary.
 Even if a family member is appointed as a conservator, an attorney for the conservator must still be hired to guide the conservator and report to the court at regular intervals, at an attorney’s hourly rate.
-When the conservatee is unable to speak for him or herself, the Court will appoint an attorney for the conservatee, at even more expense to the estate.
+When the conservatee is unable to speak for him or herself, the Court will also appoint an attorney for the conservatee, at even more expense to the estate.